QuantEcon/lecture-python-intro/_sources/geom_series.md

-namely, the deposits $D_i$ held by its depositors; these are IOU's from the bank to its depositors in the form of either checking accounts or savings accounts (or before 1914, bank notes issued by a bank stating promises to redeem note for gold or silver on demand).
+namely, the deposits $D_i$ held by its depositors; these are IOU's from the bank to its depositors in the form of either checking accounts or savings accounts (or before 1914, bank notes issued by a bank stating promises to redeem notes for gold or silver on demand).

 Each bank $i$ sets its reserves to satisfy the equation